-A substantial portion of the Council's revenues and receivables are from a single agency of the federal government (NEH).
-The Council had a receivable of \$294,570 and \$327,040 from this agency at October 31, 2012 and 2011, respectively.
+A substantial portion of the Council's revenues and receivables are from federal and local government sources (NEH and ZAP).
+The Council had a receivable of \$422,950 and \$294,570 from NEH and a receivable of \$147,982 and \$39,594 from ZAP at October 31, 2013 and 2012, respectively.

 The Council maintains cash in bank deposit accounts which, at times, exceed federally insured limits.
-As of October 31, 2012, the Council had \$57,514 of cash and cash equivalents that exceeded federally insured limits.
-To date, the Council has not experienced a loss of or lack of access to its invested cash or cash equivalents; however, no assurance can be provided that access to the Council's invested cash and cash equivalents will not be impacted by adverse conditions in the financial markets.
+As of October 31, 2013, the Council had \$146,886 of cash and cash equivalents that exceeded federally insured limits.
+To date, the Council has not experienced a loss of or lack of access to its invested cash or cash equivalents; however, no assurance can be provided that access to the Council's cash and cash equivalents will not be impacted by adverse conditions in the financial markets.